Trolobezka/pycms1/README.md

 pip install pyinstaller
 pyinstaller --onefile --windowed --name cms1_u1 main.py
 ```

+## Note about input fields
+There is no user input validation, so inserting text into numerical field can result in error.

 ## Note for playing with PDFs in QWebEngineView
 Correctly installing [WebEngine](https://riverbankcomputing.com/software/pyqtwebengine/download) for PyQt6 can be challenging.
 If you have problems, try the following: